Discover more from Alex Ewerlöf Notes

 For example, if we assume that code is the output of a software engineer, the value it generates for the customer is the outcome.

-From the 4 archetypes of Staff Engineer only 1 (Solver) primarily impacts the solution.
+Of the 4 archetypes of Staff Engineer only the solver primarily impacts the solution.
 The impact of the other 3 (Architect, Right Hand, Tech Lead) is primarily delivered through empowering and leading others.

 Not entirely.
 Staff Engineer is on the individual contributor (IC) career ladder.
 This means we don’t have any direct reports.